peterIrving/character_viewer/README.md

 the `--dart-define=Flavor=` argument helps specify which environment file is to be referenced within the flutter codebase

 .env.simpsons and .env.thewire files contain the display title of the app as well as the API url.
 Normally, its not recommended to commit these to source control, but I added them to make testing this sample project easier.

+### Note on iOS Bundle IDs

+The bundle IDs 'com.sample.simpsonsviewer' and 'com.sample.wireviewer' were not available, so I used 'com.peterIrving.simpsonsviewer' and 'com.peterIrving.wireviewer' instead.

-### Bootstrapped Code
+## Bootstrapped Code

 I did not use any code from sample projects, but I did use Chat GPT to generate my API response classes as well as some test code.